2025 ASU+GSV Summit School Tours

 Theme: Design Thinking

 Join us for a tour of e3 Civic High given by our scholar ambassadors.
-See how our mission and vision come to life within our studios and how our Learning Facilitators engage, educate, and empower our learning community.
+Participants will be able to see how our mission and vision come to life within our studios, and how our Learning Facilitators engage, educate, and empower our learning community.

-After touring our campus, participate in a panel discussion and subsequent breakout groups with our Principal, Deans, and Wellness team around these guiding questions:
+After touring our campus, guests will be able to participate in a panel discussion and subsequent breakout groups with our CEO, Principal, Deans, Instructional Coaches, and Wellness team around these guiding questions:

 Learn more